 There is clearly a theme here.
 Many of these substances contain or are made from amino acids, the building blocks of proteins.
 However, we can’t forget about carbohydrates.
 Even though carbs are not a supplement, they are important post-workout.
 To ensure your body uses all of these amino acids, it is essential to eat carbohydrates after exercise as well as proteins, usually in a 2:1 ratio (carbs to protein).
 By taking in carbs, you raise insulin levels, which help pull these amino acids, creatine, and other important nutrients into your muscle cells.

 Post-workout supplements: Complete guide

-Here is a cheat sheet to help you remember what to take, how much to take, and when to take it.
-As always, to be safe, please remember to consult your doctor before adding rigorous exercise or supplements to your routine.
+Here is a cheat sheet to help you remember what post-workout supplements to take, how much to take, and when to take them As always, to be safe, please remember to consult your doctor before adding rigorous exercise or supplements to your routine.

 |Protein||1.2–2.0 g/kg body weight per day (20–50 grams 3 times per day)||Post: 15–90 mins||Muscle protein synthesis; increases muscle size and strength.|

 |BCAAs (leucine, isoleucine, & valine)||10–15 g (3–4 g leucine)||Post: 45–60 mins||Protein synthesis; increases muscle growth/size & strength; increases endurance.|

 |Creatine||5 g||Post: 30–60 mins||Builds muscle mass and strength; muscles store more water, better hydration.|

 |Glutamine||5–10 g||Post: 30 mins||Growth of lean muscle, aids in recovery, decreases soreness, supports the immune system, heals the gut, and increases nutrient absorption.|